Trading

 The Safety Model

 Trading is opt-in and layered: the simulator is the default everywhere, and nothing fires until you arm the session.
 Live trading is non-custodial — you connect a Hyperliquid agent wallet that can trade but can never withdraw, and mainnet stays off until you explicitly enable it.
+You can connect more than one wallet — every connected account, its sub-accounts, and their equity live in Settings › Wallets, where arming and the kill switch live too.
+Your connection is stored encrypted on our servers (never as a key sitting in your browser) and signs orders server-side, so it works on every device you sign into and there is no private key on your device to steal — and disconnecting revokes it.
 Every mode is always labelled on the ticket, and emergency verbs (Flatten, Flatten all, Cancel) are one tap away on every platform.

 More docs